Tulisa, the Wood-Cutter's Daughter: Synopsis

 Tulisa, the beautiful daughter of a poor woodcutter (Nur Singh, or Nursingh), approaches a fountain, when she hears a voice, with a most strange proposition: "Will you marry me?".
 Not knowing whose voice it is, she pays no heed.
 The episode repeats a few times, and she tells her father of the curious happening.

-Her would-be suitor is the Prince (or King) of Snakes, Basnak Dau, and promises riches to Tulisa's father, in exchange for his daughter hand in marriage.
+Her would-be suitor is the Prince (or King) of Snakes, Basnak Dau, and promises riches to Tulisa's father, in exchange for his daughter's hand in marriage.
 She relents to the proposal and moves into a splendid palace.
 Tulisa marries the mysterious owner of the voice, under the condition that she may never see her husband when he comes to the bridal bed, at night, and that she must not receive any visitor.

 At a certain point, she helps a squirrel, who tells her it will return the favor in the future.
 One day, an old lady (a creature named Sarkasukis, in disguise) was helped by Tulisa into the palace.
 In conversation with the mistress of the house, the old lady persuades Tulisa into asking the name of her husband.
 The fateful day arrives: when Tulisa asks him the question, he answers his name is "Basnak Dau", and suddenly the palace and the prince vanish, and leave her there, alone.

 Tulisa returns to her parents, once again in poverty.
 One day, she receives the visit of the grateful squirrel, and learns of the mystery of her husband: he is the Prince of Snakes, dethroned by his own mother.
 If she succeeds in taking the eyes from the snake that coils around the Queen's neck, by a specific bird (the Huma bird), the Queen will be defeated and the true King restored.

 Tulisa and the squirrel arrive at the palace of the Queen of the Serpents in order to fulfill the tasks assigned to her, thanks to the squirrel's help.
 First, she receives a crystal casket and must fill it with the perfume of a thousand flowers, but she is guided to a walled garden.
-The second task is to change a bag full of seed into precious stones.
+Suddenly, a swarm of bees come buzzing into the garden, bringing the scent of flowers in bags.
+Next, Tulisa is to change a bag full of seeds into precious stones: many squirrels come, chew the seeds and transform them into precious stones.

 The last quest is to steal the egg of the Huma bird, across a moat filled with poisonous snakes.
 Tulisa, with the help of bees and squirrels, manages to accomplish the task.